All in peace right?

 EXEC xp_instance_regwrite N'HKEY_LOCAL_MACHINE', N'Software\Microsoft\MSSQLServer\MSSQLServer', N'LoginMode', REG_DWORD, 2

-Now that you have enabled login using SQL Server users, it is time to enable user sa.
-To do so, expand the “Security” and “Logins” folders of the “Object Explorer” window and right click on the user “sa”, who will have an icon and a small red “x”, indicating that this user is disabled:
+Now that you have enabled login using SQL Server users, it is time to activate the sa user.
+To do this, expand the “Security” and “Logins” folders in the “Object Explorer” window and right-click on the “sa” user, who will have an icon and a small red “x”, indicating that this user is disabled:

-After clicking the "Properties" button, you will see the screen with the user properties "sa".
-In this screen you will be able to set a new password for the sa user as well as set Enforce password policy, Enforce password expiration policy and set if the user should change the password next time. login (User must change password at next login).
+After clicking on the "Properties" button, you will see the screen with the properties of the user "sa".
+In this screen, you can define a new password for the user “sa” and also define password complexity policies (Enforce password policy), password expiration policies (Enforce password expiration) and define whether the user should change the password in the next login (User must change password at next login).

-After confirming the changes by clicking the "OK" button, the user "sa" will be active and can now be used normally for
+After confirming the changes by clicking on the “OK” button, the “sa” user will be active and can now be used normally for

 encroach access your instance.